-In many physical and computer experiments, the order in which components are added to a mixture or steps are performed in a process can have a strong relationship with the response.
-However, as the number of components increases, the sample space suffers from a combinatorial explosion and performing all permutations becomes impossible.
-Accordingly, our goal is to design an order-of-addition experiment comprised of an informative and economical subset of all permutations that provides for robust estimation of model parameters.
+In many physical and computer experiments, the order in which components are added to a mixture or in which steps are performed in a process can have a strong relationship with the response.
+However, as the number of components increases, the sample space suffers from a combinatorial explosion, and performing all permutations becomes unfeasible.
+Accordingly, our goal is to design an order-of-addition experiment comprised of an informative and economical subset of all permutations that enables us to estimate the model parameters in a robust manner.

-Order-of-addition experiments have applications to many physical and simulated processes in a variety of fields from medical and food science to mechanics and engineering.
-Lin and Peng (2019) gives a review of these application areas, and Stokes and Xu (2022) provides many references that demonstrate the prevalence of order-of-addition effects in the context of drug combination problems.
-Another area in which order-of-addition problems are common is in the field of job sequencing and operations research through the flowshop permutation and traveling salesman problems (Xiao and Xu, 2021).
-However, despite the prevalence of these problems in many areas of research and application, rigorous statistical methods for designing such experiments are still in the early stages, especially for non-standard situations.
-This paper seeks to fill some of these gaps.
+Order-of-addition experiments are applied in physical and simulated processes in fields such as medical and food science, mechanics and engineering.
+Lin and Peng (2019) reviewed these application areas, and Stokes and Xu (2022) provided many references that demonstrate the prevalence of order-of-addition effects in the context of drug combination problems.
+Order-of-addition problems are also common in the field of job sequencing and operations research through the flowshop permutation and traveling salesman problems (Xiao and Xu (2021)).
+However, despite the prevalence of these problems in many areas of research and application, rigorous statistical methods for designing such experiments are still in the early stages, especially for nonstandard situations.
+This research seeks to fill some of these gaps.